xmos/fwk_voice/modules/lib_aec/doc/src/getting_started.rst

-``lib_aec`` is a library which provides functions that can be put together to perform Acoustic Echo Cancellation (AEC) on input mic data using the input reference data to model the room echo characteristics. ``lib_aec`` library functions make use of functionality provided in ``lib_xs3_math`` to perform DSP operations.
+``lib_aec`` is a library which provides functions that can be put together to perform Acoustic Echo Cancellation (AEC) on input mic data using the input reference data to model the room echo characteristics. ``lib_aec`` library functions make use of functionality provided in ``lib_xcore_math`` to perform DSP operations.
 For more details refer to :ref:`aec_overview`.

 Repository Structure